cyrillelanchua/Cobb_Angle_calculator/README.md

 # Cobb_Angle_calculator
 Automatic cobb angle detection using the YOLO neural network.
 User would upload a picture of a Scoliosis X-ray and the device would automatically calculate the Cobb Angle of the Scoliosis.
 This was my thesis in college so code can be a bit messy.
 Code and the GUI needs improvement.
-Message me if you plan to use this program.
+Notify me if you plan to use this program.

 GUI was created using PyQt.